Johnson & Johnson Covid-19 vaccine is 66% effective in global trial, but 85% effective against severe disease, company says - KVIA

 “Let’s see what that shows.
 It could possibly bring it up to 90%,” he said.
 “Heck if you got 72 with a single dose, you would think you would do pretty good with a boost.”

+The US federal government has contracted to buy 100 million doses of the vaccine, expected to be delivered by June.

+Johnson & Johnson has said it’s on track to produce a billion doses worldwide.

-The US federal government has contracted to buy 100 million doses of the vaccine and the company has been manufacturing doses for months in anticipation that it would work and would win EUA from the FDA.
+And the company has been manufacturing doses for months in anticipation that it would get emergency authorization from the FDA.
+The company hopes to begin shipping its product the day after it gets that authorization.

+“We’ve been manufacturing at risk for a long time — for more than nine months,” Mammen said.
+“My expectation … is, towards the end of February, we should have an emergency use authorization.”

 A fourth vaccine is also jostling to join the mix in the US market.
-Maryland-based Novavax released preliminary data Thursday showing its candidate vaccine had an efficacy of 89% in trials in Britain.
-And AstraZeneca is finishing up Phase 3 clinical trials of its vaccine, as well.
+Maryland-based Novavax released preliminary data Thursday showing its candidate vaccine had an efficacy of 89% in UK trials.
+And AstraZeneca is working to finish up Phase 3 clinical trials of its vaccine, as well.

-The Janssen vaccine is made a little differently from the Pfizer and Moderna vaccines, which use raw genetic material called messenger RNA.

-This one is a viral vector vaccine.
-It uses a common cold virus called adenovirus 26, which has been weakened so that it does not replicate in the body.
+The Johnson & Johnson vaccine is made differently from the Pfizer and Moderna vaccines, which use raw genetic material called messenger RNA.
+Johnson & Johnson’s uses a common cold virus called adenovirus 26, which has been weakened so that it does not replicate in the body.
 It’s engineered to carry genetic material from the spike protein of the virus — that’s the part the virus uses to grab onto the cells it targets.

 The vaccine prompts the muscle cells in the arm to produce these pieces of spike protein.
-The immune system recognizes them as foreign and builds a defense, so when a real virus tries to infect, the body is ready to fight it off.
+The immune system recognizes them as foreign and builds a defense, so when a real virus tries to infect cells, the body is ready to fight it off.

 Comments